-Your Supervisor of Elections Office is in the process of conducting registration list maintenance as required by F.S.
+Your Supervisor of Elections office mailed approximately 4,258 address confirmation request cards back in February of this year while conducting our registration list maintenance as required by F.S.
 98.065.
-Over the next several weeks, we will begin mailing approximately 4,258 address confirmation requests to those registered voters who have not voted in the last two years and who did not make a request that their registration record be updated during that time.
-If you receive one of these mailings, it is very important that you return it within thirty days.
-Failure to respond to this card could place your voter registration in an inactive status.
+These cards were mailed to those registered voters who have not voted in the last two years and who did not make a request that their registration record be updated during that time.
+If you received one of these mailings it is very important that you return it, failure to respond to this card could place your voter registration in an inactive status.

 With the increase in voters using Absentee Mail Ballots to cast their ballot as well as anticipating a large voter turnout for the 2016 Presidential Election, your Supervisor of Elections is in the process of mailing a voter registration application to all voters who have not updated their signature on file for five (5) years or more.
 Signatures are compared with each and every absentee mail ballot that is cast and every candidate or initiative petition that is signed.
 In an effort to ensure that your signature on file is up-to-date, we will be providing you the method in which this must be completed.
 If you need to make any additional changes to your voter registration record, such as change of name, address or party affiliation, you may use this same form to do so.